RayBytes/minecraft-macos-sandboxing/README.md

 A python application has been created to patch in the $HOME directory to where it needs to be for your system.
 Since the username of the computer changes per-system and since some file paths need to know the username, this patcher has been made.
 You do not need to run the patcher for minecraft version 1.6< and up, however any versions lower you will need to run the patcher.
 Any files in the launchers section will by default also need to run the patcher.

+## How to run the patcher?

+python patcher.py --dir=/path/to/sandbox/profile.sb --user-patch

 # Launchers

 If you want to sandbox a **launcher**, then look at the launchers folder in the repository.
 Here you will find any and all common launchers.
 If a launcher isn't there, create a issue and it will be added.